adamsilver/fdpb/05-Inbox-Management.md

 ```

 - The `aria-haspopup` attribute indicates that the button shows a menu.
 It acts as warning that, when pressed, the user will be moved to the “popup” menu.
 - The `<span>` inside the button contains the unicode for a black down-pointing small triangle.
-Conventionally, this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something below it.
+Conventionally this indicates visually what `aria-haspopup` does non-visually&mdash;that pressing the button reveals something below it.
 The `aria-hidden="true"`attribution prevents screen readers from announcing “down pointing triangle” or similar.
 Thanks to `aria-haspopup`, it’s not needed in the non-visual context.
 - The `aria-haspopup` property is complemented by `aria-expanded`.
-This tells the user whether the menu is currently in an expanded or (collapsed state by toggling between true and false values.
+This tells users whether the menu is currently in an expanded or collapsed state by toggling between true and false values.
-The menu itself takes the (aptly named) `menu` role.
-It takes descendants with the menuitem role.
-- The `role is now set to `menu` instead of `menubar` because in this case it expands and collapses.
-A `menubar` is always present.
+- The `role is now set to `menu` instead of `menubar` because it now expands and collapses.
+Conversely a `menubar` is always visible.
 - Pressing the button, shows the menu and moves focus to the first `menuitem`.
 - Pressing <kbd>down</kbd> or <kbd>up</kbd> on a `menuitem` moves to the next or previous item (on loop) as before.
 - Pressing <kbd>escape</kbd> on a `menuitem` moves to the menu button and closes the menu.